 Guided Sharpening Systems

-For the finest, sharpest edge, a thin layer of dulled metal must be carefully removed from the knife, scissors, etc. A guided sharpening system or a whetstone will be required.
+To get (and to maintain) the finest, sharpest edge, a thin layer of dulled metal must be carefully removed from the knife, scissors, etc. A guided sharpening system or a whetstone will be required.

-A Whetstone Can Make All the Difference
+A Sharpening Stone Can Make All the Difference